kyma-project/test-infra/cmd/image-syncer/README.md

 The image-syncer binary is responsible for synchronizing images between two registries.
 The binary is released as a container image.
 See the [Dockerfile](https://github.com/kyma-project/test-infra/blob/main/cmd/image-syncer/Dockerfile) for the image-syncer binary.

-> [!WARNING]
-> The **amd64Only** field in the images list file allows syncing the image manifest instead of the image index.
-> The flag does not prevent syncing other platforms.

 #### Flags